codingconcepts/blog-posts/posts/chaos-monkey.md

 }
 ```

-Minus the error handling (again for brevity), here's the scatter-gather function from the agent's perspective:
+Minus the error handling and logging (again for brevity), here's the scatter-gather function from the agent's perspective:

 ``` go
 func (a *Agent) Start() {